syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 👯‍♂️ Using this field in the controller
 ==============

-Now that there is a new `imageTag` field, you can use this to personalize the log line.
+Now that there is a new `imageTag` field, the log line can be personalized.
 Change the existing log line found at `website_controller.go:57` in the controller to:

 ```
   // Use the `ImageTag` field from the website spec to personalise the log